Liotyphlops ternetzii

-Liotyphlops ternetzii is a species of snake in the family Anomalepididae.
+Liotyphlops ternetzii, also known commonly as Ternetz's blind snake, is a species of snake in the family Anomalepididae.
 The species is endemic to South America.

 Etymology

 The specific name, ternetzii, is in honor of ichthyologist Carl Ternetz (born 1870).

 Geographic range

-L. ternetzii is found in Argentina, Brazil, Paraguay, Suriname, and Uruguay.
+L. ternetzii is found in northern Argentina, Paraguay, Uruguay, and Brazil.
+The record from Suriname (as Liotyphlops incertus) is questionable.